nay244/nay-zettel/Japanese-Primer.md

 If you're confused by the huge amount of resources and options available to you and just want to learn Japanese, here's what I recommend.

-As always, this is just my **personal opinion**.
-There's no best way: what works for me might not work for you.
-Don't stress it, if something is not working out then use something else.

-If you disagree with what I've written here, that's okay too.
-I'm not the ultimate authority on Japanese learning.

 ## READ THIS FIRST:

 **FIRST**: